Fatima Sana Shaikh

 Fatima Sana Shaikh (born 11 January 1992) is an Indian actress, who works in Hindi films.
-Shaikh appeared as a child artist in such films as Chachi 420 (1997) and One 2 Ka 4 (2001).
+Shaikh started her career as a child artist in such films as Chachi 420 (1997) and One 2 Ka 4 (2001).
 In 2016, she portrayed wrestler Geeta Phogat in the top-grossing sports film Dangal.
-She has since starred in the streaming anthology projects Ludo (2020), Ajeeb Daastaans (2021), and Modern Love Mumbai (2022).
+She has since starred in the streaming projects Ludo (2020), Ajeeb Daastaans (2021) and Modern Love Mumbai (2022), and portrayed Indira Gandhi in the biographical drama Sam Bahadur (2023).
+For her performance in Dhak Dhak (2023), she was nominated for the Filmfare Critics Award for Best Actress.

-Early and personal life
+Early life

-Fatima Sana Shaikh was born on 11 January 1992 born and brought up in Mumbai.
-Her mother, Raj Tabassum, is from Srinagar, and her father, Vipin Sharma, is from Jammu.
-While her father was raised Hindu and her mother raised Muslim, Shaikh identifies as an atheist.
-She had received experience in photography prior to becoming an actress.
+Shaikh was born on 11 January 1992, and brought up in Mumbai.
+Her father Vipin Sharma, is a Hindu from Jammu and her mother Raj Tabassum, is a Muslim from Srinagar.
+Shaikh identifies as an atheist.
+She had gained experience in photography prior to becoming an actress.

+Fatima has opened up about her personal experiences of living with epilepsy to help raise awareness of the neurological condition.